dotnet/docs/docs/framework/windows-workflow-foundation/samples/metadata-store-programmability.md

 # Metadata Store Programmability
 The metadata store is a [!INCLUDE[wfd1](../../../../includes/wfd1-md.md)] feature that allows for the association of arbitrary metadata, in the form of CLR attributes, to types at runtime.
 This allows for a loose coupling between the run-time components and their design-time counterparts, as well as the ability to change the design-time components without affecting the runtime.
 The sample shows how to program against the metadata store by applying attributes to a run-time type, the source for which we have no control over.
 The terminology typically used is that a hosting application registers the metadata for a set of types.

- Within the output, you may notice an additional, unexpected attribute, <xref:System.Runtime.InteropServices.GUIDAttribute>.
+ Within the output, you may notice an additional, unexpected attribute, <!--zz <xref:System.Runtime.InteropServices.GUIDAttribute> --> `System.Runtime.InteropServices.GUIDAttribute`.
 This is added when using the Metadata API and has no impact on the running of the sample.

  This sample demonstrates: